Northern Shield Resources (CVE:NRN) Stock Price Down 15.4% – Time to Sell?

-Northern Shield Resources Inc. (CVE:NRN – Get Free Report)’s share price traded down 15.4% during trading on Saturday .
+Northern Shield Resources Inc. (CVE:NRN – Get Free Report) fell 15.4% during trading on Saturday .
 The company traded as low as C$0.06 and last traded at C$0.06.
-355,000 shares traded hands during mid-day trading, an increase of 148% from the average session volume of 142,865 shares.
+355,000 shares changed hands during mid-day trading, an increase of 148% from the average session volume of 142,865 shares.
 The stock had previously closed at C$0.07.

 About Northern Shield Resources